-Students not pursuing a Business degree may earn a maximum of 29 semester hours in Business courses, excluding SECO 221, 222, 291, and 292, providing they meet the course prerequisites and have earned 54 credit hours before enrolling in 300-level and above courses.
+Students not pursuing a Business degree may earn a maximum of 29 semester hours in Business courses, excluding ECON U221, U222, U291, and U292, providing they meet the course prerequisites and have earned 54 credit hours before enrolling in 300-level and above courses.

 Students pursuing a Bachelor of Science degree in Business may also pursue any university approved minor except the economics minor and the business administration minor.
-Students pursuing a concentration in nonprofit leadership may not pursue a nonprofit leadership minor.
+Students pursuing a Bachelor of Science degree in Business with a nonprofit leadership concentration may not pursue a nonprofit leadership minor.
 See catalog section concerning minors.
 Usually, completing the degree with a minor will require more than the minimum 120 credit hours to graduate.